Sneha-sj-2002/Test-2/README.md

 A code editor (e.g., VS Code, IntelliJ IDEA)

-Basic understanding of the programming language used
+Basic understanding of the programming language used.